Traditional HR has failed us! How to convince them to go Agile.

 – Introduction & Overview on the Difficulties of Traditional HR Instruments in an Agile Setting (5 min)

-This session is in a talk format with some audience interaction.
+This session is in a lightning talk format.
 The slide deck itself will consist of powerful illustrations and visuals with telling captions to corroborate the talk.
-We will include many interesting facts, stories, and examples the audience can to relate – no matter whether they have firsthand experience as seasoned leaders or are simply on the receiving end of HR services.
+We will include many interesting facts and examples the audience can to relate – no matter whether they have firsthand experience as seasoned leaders or are simply on the receiving end of HR services.

 Unsurprisingly, the use of traditional HR instruments (esp. performance management and employee evaluation) often brings frictions between Agile teams and People Ops.
 For Agile leaders this is mostly a nuisance and cause for aggravation.
 They try to come up with transition matrices and special-purpose solutions to satisfy the demands of corporate HR without alienating their Agile teams too much.
 This is usually an uncomfortable quick-fix that is neither satisfying nor valuable.